 - Install bracket bushing if removed due to wear.
 If bracket bushing has an inner lubrication groove, install bushing with groove at twelve o'clock position in bracket.
-If carbon graphite, Refer to "Installation: Carbon Graphite Bushings" on page 10. - 2.
-Install bracket and bushing assembly on the casing if separated during assembly.
-Be sure gasket is placed between bracket and casing. - 3.
-Coat shaft of rotor / shaft assembly with light oil.
+If carbon graphite, Refer to R, RS Sizes ONLY: These pumps have a special idler-bushing arrangement.
+See "Figure 17" on page 13. - Install bracket and bushing assembly on the casing if separated during assembly.
+The locating pin is essential for proper alignment for N, R, RS sizes.
+Be sure gasket is placed between bracket and casing. - Coat shaft of rotor / shaft assembly with light oil.
 Start end of shaft in bracket bushing turning from right to left, slowly pushing rotor in casing. - Coat idler pin with light oil and place idler and bushing on idler pin in head.
-If replacing with carbon graphite bushing, Refer to "Installation: Carbon Graphite Bushings" on page 10. - Using a .010 to .015 inch thick head gasket, install head and idler assembly on pump.
+If replacing with carbon graphite bushing, Refer to "Installation: Carbon Graphite Bushings" on page 13. - 5.
+Using a .010 to .015 inch thick head gasket, install head and idler assembly on pump.
 Pump head and casing should have been marked before disassembly to ensure proper reassembly.
-If not, be sure idler pin, which is offset in pump - head, is positioned toward the equal distance between port connections to allow for proper flow of liquid through pump.
+If not, be sure idler pin, which is offset in pump head, is positioned toward the equal distance between port connections to allow for proper flow of liquid through pump.
 If pump is equipped with jacketed headplate, install at this time along with a new gasket.